Margaj18/little-champ/requirment.md

 Build a website for school management with following requirements:
 1. Home:

-2. Mandatory Public Disclosure:

-3. About Us:

-4. Curriculum:
+2. About Us: Add dummy content in it will add later ( if you have the content please add into it)

+3. Curriculum: pre school , nursery, junior KG and Senior KG

-5. Awards & Certifications:
+4. Awards & Certifications:

+5. Gallery:

-6. Gallery:
+6. Public Holidays

-Features:
-1. User Login (Parents Login):

-2. Admin Login (Faculty Login):

 Tech stack: